Official advice for New Zealanders living and travelling overseas

 Crime

 New Zealanders in Timor-Leste should exercise a high degree of personal security awareness at all times, and pay close attention to personal belongings.
-Sexual harassment of foreigners occurs, predominantly against women.
+Sexual harassment of foreigners is common, predominantly against women.
 We advise against travelling alone at night and to isolated areas for security reasons.
 Women should avoid using public transport (including taxis) alone, especially at night.

 Road Travel

 Poor road quality, poor driving standards and a large number of cars and motorbikes on the roads, especially in Dili, makes driving hazardous and accidents are frequent, especially at night when lighting can be minimal.
+Public transport is generally considered unsafe and should be avoided.

 Checkpoints occasionally operate in Dili and throughout the country.
 New Zealanders should carry relevant personal identification and vehicle registration papers with them at all times.